kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integration-using-irsa.md

 **Alternative method: Create a new dedicated service account for Kubecost using `eksctl`**

-{% hint style="info" %}
+> [!NOTE]
-This method creates a new service account via eksctl command line tools, instead of using the default service account.
+>This method creates a new service account via eksctl command line tools, instead of using the default service account.
 Eksctl automatically creates the trust policy and IAM Role that are linked to the new dedicated Kubernetes service account.
-{% endhint %}

 Replace `SUB_ACCOUNT_222222222` with the AWS account number where the primary Kubecost cluster will run.

-{% code overflow="wrap" %}

 ```bash
 eksctl create iamserviceaccount \